-Dwayne “The Rock” Not only in Hollywood, but all over the world, Johnson is a fitness star.
+Dwayne “The Rock” Johnson is not only a Hollywood star but also a fitness star all over the world.
 Because he is strong, disciplined, and works hard, I look up to him.
 A lot of people respect him.
 I told myself, “I’ll do that one day,” while I watched motivational videos and Instagram clips.

 The day had finally come.
 For 30 days, I did the same workouts, thought the same way, and followed the same general plan to get in shape like The Rock.
 But I changed some things so that they would work better with my body and my schedule.
 This blog tells the whole story of what I went through, including the workouts, the problems I had, how my body and mind changed, and the honest results after one month.